About Us

 The MAVRC provides support through six major activities:

-- Events and Partnerships—The MAVRC hosts events and maintains organizational partnerships to support students’ transition and build a military-inclusive campus community.
-Our events include, but are not limited to, Vet Ally, a Veterans Day Celebration, and graduation reception.
-We are university partners with Dog Tag Bakery, Warrior-Scholar Project, and the Pat Tillman Foundation.
+• Events and Partnerships: The MAVRC hosts both social and professional development events and maintains organizational partnerships to support students’ transition and build a military-inclusive campus community.
+Our events include, but are not limited to, a Veterans Day Ceremony, military-connected student graduation gala, tailgates, a veterans’ retreat, and employer chats.
+We are also university partners with Dog Tag Bakery, Warrior-Scholar Project, and the Pat Tillman Foundation.